JV-conseil-Internet-Consulting/www/docs/config.md

 [katex]: https://khan.github.io/KaTeX/
 [mathjax]: https://www.mathjax.org/

 ## Adding custom Favicons and App Icons

 ### Changing the Favicon

-By default, Hydejack will use the Favicon from `/assets/icons/favicon.ico` and Apple Touch Icon from `/assets/icons/icon-192x192.png`.
+By default, DeepDive will use the Favicon from `/assets/icons/favicon.ico` and Apple Touch Icon from `/assets/icons/icon-192x192.png`.
 You can either override these files, or override the path in the config file via `favicon` and `app_touch_icon` keys:

 ```yml